top of page

 You can take a tax deduction for the interest paid on student loans that you took out for yourself, your spouse, or your dependent.
 This benefit applies to all loans (not just federal student loans) used to pay for higher education expenses.

 You may deduct the lesser of $2,500 or the amount of interest you actually paid during the year.
-Student loan interest is deductible if your modified adjusted gross income, or MAGI, is less than $70,000 (or $140,000 if filing jointly).
+The amount of your student loan interest deduction is gradually phased out (gradually reduced) if your modified adjusted gross income, or MAGI, is between $75,000 and $90,000 ($155,000 and $185,000 if you file a joint return).
+You can’t claim a student loan interest deduction if your MAGI is $85,000 or more ($185,000 or more if you file a joint return)

 Coverdell Education Savings Accounts